TomRichner/XltekNatusToMat/README.md

 | `.etc` | Table of contents for ERD files |
 | `.eeg` | Patient/study metadata |
 | `.stc`, `.vtc` | Video sync information |

+> **Note:** Currently, this tool converts the **entire** XLTEK directory.
+Time-based indexing for partial extraction is planned for a future release.
+If multiple .erd files are found it contatenates them into a single .mat.
+It takes about two minutes to convert 30 minutes of data with 128 channels sampled at 500 Hz.
+The code was written on mac, but should also work on windows.

 ## Credits